tkidman/rally-round/readme.md

 1. Install nodejs (https://nodejs.org/en/download/) - if installing on windows, you don't need the extra tools.
 1. Clone this repo to a location on your hard drive, or just download the zip to a location in your home folder and expand (https://github.com/tkidman/dirt2-results -> clone or download).
 1. Open a terminal / command prompt in this location.
-Eg, if in windows, open the unzipped directory in explorer, then copy the path at the top of the window, click the start menu, type 'cmd', then type 'cd ' and paste the path you copied earlier.
+Eg: if in windows, open the unzipped directory in explorer, then copy the path at the top of the window, click the start menu, type 'cmd', then type 'cd ' and paste the path you copied earlier.
 1. Run `npm install` from your terminal from this directory

 ## Execution

-1. run `node ./runner.js <dirt_username> <dirt_password>` from your terminal
+1. run `node runner.js <dirt_username> <dirt_password>` from your terminal

 Output will be written to `./hidden/out`
 Cache files will be written to `./hidden/cache`